-Though there are some rare reports of Disulfiram causing psychiatric side effects in patients, comments and testimonials from those with persisting Lyme symptoms being treated with the drug – in the study or privately by their doctors – seem to be very positive.
+Though there are reports of Disulfiram causing psychiatric side effects or liver damage in some patients, comments and testimonials from those with persisting Lyme symptoms being treated with the drug – in the study or privately by their doctors – seem to be very positive.
 Many are calling it ‘the magic bullet’ when it comes to Lyme disease treatment.
-However, full testing and observation still needs to take place in order to evaluate the side effects, tolerability and effectiveness of the drug.
+However, the studies that have taken place so far are on a small scale, and full testing and observation still needs to take place in order to evaluate the side effects, tolerability and effectiveness of the drug.
 This particular study should be completed by March 2021, and we look forward to reading the results.

 Find out a bit more about how disulfiram works, and on the original study that found its possible use against Lyme disease here.

 At the recent ILADS conference in the U.S, Richard Horowitz, MD discussed his study of treating patients with a drug called Dapsone alongside antibiotics, in place of Disulfiram, in order to discover whether it’s more easily tolerable and able to work within a shorter treatment period, at a lower dose.

 Interestingly, Columbia University are also running a second study on whether chronic pain and/or fatigue can be reduced by of meditation and Kundalini yoga, as well as a “functional brain imaging study to see if patients with Lyme disease have hyper-active pain brain circuits”.
 Find out more about this on their webpage.